The best tablet for photo editing and photographers

 ❌ You want the ultimate screen quality: The LCD screen is accurate and detailed, but it lacks the rich contrast and color depth of the iPad Pro's mini-LED or the Samsung S9 Ultra's OLED.

+Up to 16 hours of battery life is mighty impressive – beating Apple and Android’s flagship offerings – and it also has two Thunderbolt 4 ports so you can connect to your camera and storage at the same time.
 The screen is impressive in terms of its colour accuracy, and its resolution of 2880 x 1920 is pleasingly crisp.
-It's not as bright and lacks the deep contrast that the mini-LED backlight of the iPad Pro or the OLED panel of the Samsung tablet below can deliver – but in terms of general quality compared to most laptop screens, it's great.
+It's not as bright and lacks the deep contrast that the mini-LED backlight of the iPad Pro M4 or the OLED panel of the Samsung Galaxy Tab S10 Ultra tablet can deliver, but in terms of general quality compared to most laptop screens, it's great.

-Read our full Microsoft Surface Pro 9 review
+Read the full Microsoft Surface Pro 9 review

 The best Android tablet for photo editing